seqsense/urg_stamped-release/README.md

     - 1. Find sensor scan timestamp jitter
     - 2. Observe scan origin time and scan interval using scan timestamp jitter
 - Calculate sub-millisecond scan timestamp based on the observed scan origin time and scan interval

+LaserScan data is stopped during sensor internal clock estimation which takes at most ~100ms on UTM/UUST1 and ~1s on UUST2.
+To avoid stopping all sensors at once on multi-sensor configuration, urg\_stamped automatically adjusts the timing of sensor internal clock estimation based on the messages on urg\_stamped\_sync\_start topic.

 ## Usages